Liam Messam

+He is also a professional boxer.

+Rugby career

 National team

 In October 2008, Messam was selected in New Zealand's end of year tour squad to tour Hong Kong and Europe.
 He played one test against Scotland and one match against Munster.
 He subsequently appeared several more times for New Zealand but was dropped a month out of the 2011 Rugby World Cup in favour of Victor Vito.
 Since his debut in 2008 he won 40 test caps for the All Blacks.

 In 2004, at the age of just 20, he captained the New Zealand sevens team to its fifth IRB Sevens World Series title and in 2005 led the team to the final.
 Messam also played in the New Zealand sevens teams that won gold at the 2006 Commonwealth Games and 2010 Commonwealth Games.
 In 2004 he was also named New Zealand Sevens Player of the Year.